serverdensity/sd-agent-core-plugins/snmp/README.md

       - MIB: UDP-MIB
         symbol: udpInDatagrams

-#### Specify an OID and the name you want the metric to appear under in Datadog
+#### Specify an OID and the name you want the metric to appear under in Server Density

     metrics:
       - OID: 1.3.6.1.2.1.6.5